unclechu/cpp-parser-experiment/README.md

 that would fill these gaps).
 I only created this as a Proof of Concept and for fun.
 Nice API that would be as close as possible to Haskell was the goal.

+Also I didn’t plan to fully cover the whole set of JSON features.
+At least JSON string parser is not complete.
+It does not understand escaped unicode characters and stuff.
+This can be improved later but parsing simple JSON file is enough as an example for this Proof of Concept.

 ## Motivation

 **TODO:** Add a description of what this solution introduces.